dvirfriedler/Workout-Android-App/README.md

 - OkHttp - A powerful HTTP client for making network requests.
 - Glide - An image loading and caching library for displaying GIF animations and images.
 - JSON - Parsing and handling JSON data received from the API.
-- RapidAPI - Integration with RapidAPI platform for accessing workout exercise data.
+- RapidAPI - Integration with RapidAPI platform for accessing workout exercise data, recipes data, and BMI.

 ## Installation